JoyceKurita/JoyceKurita/README.md

 ### **Who am I?**

-- 💻 Data Scientist student
+- 💻 Data Science student
 - 📫 How to reach me ...

 <!---